c0ded00d1e12/ecen224/_pages/recitations.md

 icon: fa-duotone fa-podium
 ---

-Recitations are on Fridays at Noon and 3:00pm.
+Recitations are on Fridays at Noon and 3:00pm in EB 423 (same room as the labs).
 Each session lasts one hour and they are the same so there is no need to attend both.
 Slide decks and walkthroughs for the recitations will be posted on this page before each session.

 ## R01 - Command-line Interface and Data Representation
 * 🖼️[Slides](https://1drv.ms/p/s!AsDairlA1Y6-lt0QdhN48LSE4xtirQ?e=lx7Mf9)